Coffee Cake Muffins

 Sure.
 But you will need to add on a bit of time to the baking.
 Probably close to 45-60 minutes.

 I would say no. While butter adds in flavor, oil helps with the moisture.
-If you use all butter, you might end up with a but of a dry muffin.
+If you use all butter, you might end up with a more dry muffin.

 Other Breakfast Recipes to Try